OMRON

 Internal Audit

-In order to ensure the soundness and efficiency of organizational operations, the OMRON Group's Global Internal Auditing HQ (GIA) conducts regular internal audits based on the Basic Policy for the Maintenance of Internal Control Systems.
+In order to ensure the sound and efficient organizational operations, the OMRON Group's Global Internal Auditing HQ (GIA) conducts regular internal audits based on the Basic Policy for the Maintenance of Internal Control Systems.

 Whistleblower System